quixio/quix-streams/docs/publish.md

 ### Stream location

-The stream location property defines a default folder for the stream in the folder structure of your Persisted steams.
+The stream location property defines a default folder for the stream in the folder structure of your persisted streams.

 For example, the following location: